-Prerequisite: Skill in a musical performance medium related to the type of class / audition by instructor
+Prerequisite: Skill in a musical performance medium related to the type of class / audition by instructor be repeated three times.

 A performance-oriented activity ranging from marching band techniques to sight-reading music to orchestral techniques.
 Units and required hours vary depending on activity.
-Each may be repeated three times.
+Each may

-298 A/B - Marching Band Techniques /
+298A/B - Marching Band Techniques /